-Once a project has been completed for a duration of five years, the Department will notify Implementing Agencies within 30 days to submit a Project Performance Analysis and again 30 days after the report is due (six months later).
+Once a project has been completed for a duration of five years, the Department will notify Agencies within 30 days to submit a Project Performance Analysis and again 30 days after the report is due (six months later).
 Agencies that fail to submit a timely Project Performance Analysis shall be considered noncompliant.
 Consequences for noncompliance are outlined in Section E of these guidelines.

-A project performance analysis will not be required on projects that have no outcomes forecasted after construction contract acceptance or the project becoming operable.
-The Completion Report and Final Delivery Report will address the achievement of the outcomes.
+For projects that have no performance-based outcomes forecasted after construction contract acceptance or the project becoming operable, the Completion Report and Final Delivery Report will address the achievement of the outcomes.